project-akri/akri/docs/proposals/zeroconf.md

 ## Discovery Process

-The protocol implementation is written in Rust and uses [`zeroconf`](https://crates.io/crates/zeroconf).
+The Akri discovery handler is written in Rust and uses [`zeroconf`](https://crates.io/crates/zeroconf).
 Some of what follows may be specific to these technologies.

 > **NOTE** There is a proposal to replace `zeroconf` with [`astro-dnssd`](https://crates.io/crates/astro-dnssd) as this provides cross-platform support.
 There are some limitations with `astro-dnssd` too that are blocking this switch.